kallookoo/wp-color-picker-alpha/Readme.md

 Download and add script in you theme options or plugin.

 ## Usage
-Add class `.color-picker` and `data-alpha="true"` in input
+Add class `.color-picker` and `data-alpha="true"` in input.

+Add `data-reset-alpha="true"` for set Alpha Channel to 100 after press color palette.

-This class is optional but then need to call wpColorPicker yourself to the class you want
+This class is optional but then need to call wpColorPicker yourself to the class you want.
+This data-reset-alpha is optional.

 ### Examples
 ```